Rachel Lee, Au.D., CCC-A

 Highlighted Activities

-Member, Wisconsin Speech-Language Pathology and Audiology Association
+• Member, Wisconsin Speech-Language Pathology and Audiology Association, 2013 – present

-Co-Chair, Legislative Committee, Wisconsin Speech-Language Pathology and Audiology Association
+• Co-chair, Legislative Committee, Wisconsin Speech Language Pathology and Audiology Association

-Representative Publications
+Representative Presentations and Publications

 Panning, S., Lee, R.L., Misurelli, S. (2021).
 Breaking down communication barriers: Assessing the need for audiologists to have access to clinically relevant sign language.
 Journal of the American Academy of Audiology, 32(4): 261-7.